kamoteqv2/portty/README.md

 Toggle Pin Number:
 ```

-To toggle the pin status of pin 4, if the current status is 0, this will set that status to 1
+To toggle the pin status of pin 4, and if the current status is 0, this will set inverse pin status to 1
 ```
 Status     : Connected
 Serial Port: com11